PilarRius/PilarRius/README.md

-- 👋 Hi, I’m @PilarRius, world citizen and data enthusiast.
+- 👋 Hi, I’m @PilarRius, world citizen and tech_data enthusiast.
-- 👀 I’m interested in finding patterns that teach us insights and that add value.
+- 👀 I’m interested in finding solutions to real problems.
-- 🌱 I’m currently working as a data analyst consultant at FAO/UN
+- 🌱 I’m currently working as a tech solutions and data scientist at FAO/UN
 - 💞️ I’m looking to collaborate on projects with others
 - 📫 Reach me at pilarriusm@gmail.com